jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Pricing/Price-Overview.md

 # Billing Instructions
-The price of Advanced Anti-DDoS Pro products is as follows, wherein the elastic protection is optional.
+The price of Anti-DDoS Pro products is as follows, wherein the elastic protection is optional.

 ## Basic Protection